-Another plus is that they are easy to find at your garden center or big box store and you can buy a gallon sized plant for around $20.
+Another plus is that they are easy to find at your garden center or big box store and you can buy a gallon-sized plant for around $20.

-I like to use an organic fertilizer from Espoma that is made for roses monthly on my roses during the growing season.
+I like to use organic fertilizer from Espoma that is made for roses monthly on my roses during the growing season.
 I love the Espoma line of fertilizers and use them all over my garden (they don’t smell great but they do work great!!).

 Lilac “Miss Kim”

 The” Miss Kim” is a sweet little compact variety of lilac.
-It’s much smaller that a traditional common lilac so it makes a great addition in a garden bed or as a foundation planting.
+It’s much smaller than a traditional common lilac so it makes a great addition in a garden bed or as a foundation planting.